Frank-W-B/OR_tools_exploration/README.md

 * Print the solution.

 `vrp_example.py`
-Similar to `traveling_salesman_example.py` but adds a Dimension associated with the max route length of one vehicle.
+Similar to `traveling_salesman_example.py` but more than one vehicle defined in create_data_model and adds a Dimension associated with the max route length of one vehicle.
 For 3 or more vehicles this seems non-optimal:  what is controlling the length of the cars that don't have the max length?